José Ignacio López de Arriortúa: Career

-Lopez started his career at Westinghouse and Firestone in Spain.
+López started his career at Westinghouse and Firestone in Spain.

-Lopez joined GM in 1980.
+He joined GM in 1980.
 Initially working at the Zaragoza plant, he became Head of Purchasing for GM's subsidiary Opel in Rüsselsheim in 1987.
-There he established consumer price driven production methods dubbed "Purchased Input Concept Optimisation with Suppliers" or PICOS, which reversed commonly held supplier-manufacturer relations in the automotive industry.
-When GM Europe President Jack Smith was promoted to CEO of the parent GM, Lopez was appointed global Vice President of Procurement where he relocated to Detroit, and applied his PICOS processes which resulted in reported savings of US$1bn.
-After only one year in his position, Lopez abruptly resigned from GM in 1993, purportedly as executives decided to build an automotive plant with his lean production system in Poland or Hungary instead of his native Spain as initially promised.
-Smith offered to promote Lopez to president of North American operations, but Lopez had already departed for Wolfsburg having accepted a position at Volkswagen.
-In leaving Detroit, Lopez has claimed that his family wanted to return to Europe.
+There he established consumer price-driven production methods dubbed "Purchased Input Concept Optimisation with Suppliers" or PICOS, which reversed commonly held supplier-manufacturer relations in the automotive industry.
+When GM Europe President Jack Smith was promoted to CEO of the parent GM, López was appointed global Vice President of Procurement where he relocated to Detroit, and applied his PICOS processes which resulted in reported savings of US$1bn.
+After only one year in his position, López abruptly resigned from GM in 1993, purportedly as executives decided to build an automotive plant with his lean production system in Poland or Hungary instead of his native Spain as initially promised.
+Smith offered to promote López to president of North American operations, but López had already departed for Wolfsburg having accepted a position at Volkswagen.
+In leaving Detroit, López claimed that his family wanted to return to Europe.

-In 1993, Volkswagen poached Lopez and three GM purchasing executives, and he was appointed Head of Process Optimization and Procurement.
-VW chairman Ferdinand Piëch who aimed to cut costs had wooed Lopez with the promise that a plant would be built in the Basque region of Spain, while Lopez's lean production system would be applied to the existing Wolfsburg plant.
-GM immediately filed a civil suit against VW for corporate espionage for Lopez taking documents to VW relating to key GM trade secrets for factory operations, supplier prices, and Opel new car designs, plus Lopez's hiring would have violated his non-compete clause with GM.
-Around the same time, in what was called the "Lopez Affair" by the press, German authorities raided the offices and homes of Lopez and the three former GM executives as part of an investigation that led to criminal charges being filed on December 12, 1996 (the charges were dropped in 1998), while US authorities unsuccessfully requested his extradition from Spain on similar charges.
-Three days after a U.S. court in Detroit ruled that federal racketeering laws could be invoked in GM's civil suit against VW which could potentially result in triple damages, Lopez resigned from VW on November 30, 1996, which was also seen as a step for VW to distance itself from the scandal.
+In 1993, Volkswagen poached López and three GM purchasing executives, and he was appointed Head of Process Optimization and Procurement.
+VW chairman Ferdinand Piëch who aimed to cut costs had wooed López with the promise that a plant would be built in the Basque region of Spain, while López's lean production system would be applied to the existing Wolfsburg plant.
+GM immediately filed a civil suit against VW for corporate espionage for López taking documents to VW relating to key GM trade secrets for factory operations, supplier prices, and Opel new car designs, plus Lopez's hiring would have violated his non-compete clause with GM.
+Around the same time, in what was called the "López Affair" by the press, German authorities raided the offices and homes of López and the three former GM executives as part of an investigation that led to criminal charges being filed on 12 December 1996 (the charges were dropped in 1998), while US authorities unsuccessfully requested his extradition from Spain on similar charges.
+Three days after a U.S. court in Detroit ruled that federal racketeering laws could be invoked in GM's civil suit against VW which could potentially result in triple damages, Lopez resigned from VW on 30 November 1996, which was also seen as a step for VW to distance itself from the scandal.
 In 1997 a settlement was reached where VW paid $100 million in damages to GM, and agreed to buy $1 billion in GM parts over seven years.

-After resigning from VW in 1996, Lopez established a consulting practice in Spain and later on unsuccessfully attempted to establish a Spanish car company.
+After resigning from VW in 1996, López established a consulting practice in Spain and later on unsuccessfully attempted to establish a Spanish car company.